erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 ```
 erl -enable-feature maybe_expr
 ```

 Or

 ```
 erl -enable-feature all
 ```

 ## The new `maybe_expr` feature EEP-49

-The EEP-49 "Value-Based Error Handling Mechanisms", was suggested by Fred Hebért already 2018 and now finally it has been implemented as the first feature in the new feature concept.
+The EEP-49 "Value-Based Error Handling Mechanisms", was suggested by Fred Hebèrt already 2018 and now finally it has been implemented as the first feature in the new feature concept.

 The `maybe ... end` construct which is similar to `begin ... end` in that it is used to group multiple distinct expression as a single block.
 But there is one important difference in that the `maybe` block does not export its variables while `begin` does export its variables.